shaloo/docs.arcana/docs/state_of_the_ntwk.md

 ## Dashboard Login Options

-The dApp developers can log into the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) via one of these supported social authentication mechanisms or passwordless login:
+The dApp developers can log into the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) via one of these supported social authentication mechanisms or password-free login:

 {% include "./text-snippets/db_supported_oauth.md" %}